Changissnz/selfinterest/README.md

 the human being, as a "social creature", does is meddle and inform, at best, if their skills and expertise are not called for.
 It is the experience from human being to human being that produces pathological hate for the human, that is what misanthropy is.
+All cravings of blood not for the meal is part of this long-lasting emotive body.
 The collective is not a mechanical system from the start.
 It is not even entirely organic.
 Through the propensities of the appearance of the human being, leanings become careers and institutions.
 Women easy on the eyes aim to become whores for the sons of aristocrats.
 Men of unusual size and strength